urodriguez/uci/README.md

 * implement require attribute in order to validate require fields on domain -> DONE
 * implement business validator for Update -> DONE
 * integrate all predicates (basic + group) in one (Composite Pattern) for Repository.Get -> DONE

-* implement factory for all predicates (basic + group)
+* implement factory for all predicates (basic + group) -> DONE

-* extend transformation process to dapper predicates to multiple leves
+* extend transformation process to dapper predicates to multiple levels

 * implement Utils to automate class name and class method in log {
       var st = new StackTrace();